 Good question!
-Wiley recommends washing your hair with clarifying shampoo on a biweekly basis.
+Wiley recommends washing your hair with a clarifying shampoo on a biweekly basis.
 You’ll be cleaning your hair without drying it out.

-“You will want to incorporate into a shampoo routine once every two weeks.
+“You will want to incorporate it into a shampoo routine once every two weeks.
 Don't go longer than a month,” Wiley says.
 “When you are needing to shampoo your hair more often because you are feeling 'greasier' than normal, that is when you know it’s time to clarify!”